Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Scaling engineering processes and continuous delivery pipelines

-Implement comprehensive unit, integration, and end-to-end test suites with gating rules.
+Implement comprehensive unit, integration, and end-to-end test suites with gating

 Adopt feature flags for incremental exposure and rapid rollback capabilities.